Loading...

 THE STORY:

-"Come with me to Texas Will, as a bunch of prostitutes have placed a bounty on the heads of two cowboys, due to the fact that they have disfigured one of their own".
+'Come with me to Texas' says the Schofield Kid (Jaimz Woolvett) to the legendary assassin, William Munny (Clint Eastwood).
+'There's a bunch of prostitutes who've placed a bounty on the heads of two cowboys over there, due to the fact that they've disfigured one of their very own" he continues.

-Still, three days after all of this happens, the times change as quickly as the wounds heals from Williams beating.
-And I suppose that is why what next transpires is a right rooting tooting free for all I can tell you!
-As death comes in three's - culprits are hung by trees - vengeance comes a knocking - and some men will never be stopping.
+Oh!
+Now he is.
+Finished beating on Bob like he beats on William when he follows in his footsteps.
+Still, three days later, the times change as quickly as the wounds heals from Williams face.
+Prompting to what next yo transpire to be a right rooting tooting free for all I can tell you!
+As death comes in three's - culprits are hung by trees - vengeance comes a knocking - and some men will never be a stopping.

 An End.